-Babies can also get a form of myasthenia gravis from their mothers.
-This is usually temporary.
+Babies can get a form of myasthenia gravis from their mothers, but this is usually temporary.

-It is not really understood why some people get autoimmune diseases and not others.
+It is not understood why some people get autoimmune diseases while others do not.

-Your doctor might talk to you and examine you.
-You might have some tests to confirm a diagnosis, such as:
+To diagnose myasthenia gravis, your doctor will probably talk to you and examine you.
+You might also have some tests to confirm a diagnosis, such as:

 - a blood test